itswadesh/anne-docs2/docs/admin-manual.md

 ![Image](./anne/stripe3.png)
 Stripe connect settings

-On the next screen Integration section get the client ID, we’ll need this ID later on this guide.
+On the next screen Integration section get the client ID, we’ll need this ID later on in this guide.
 Enable the OAuth settings based on your account type, If you’re confused then enable both.
 Now click Add URI button and give https://your_domain/admin/setting/stripe/redirect in the Redirect URI field.

 ![Image](./anne/stripe4.png)
 Stripe connect settings

-On the same screen scroll to Branding section and fill the form with your brand information, upload logo, and icon.
+On the same screen scroll to the Branding section and fill the form with your brand information, upload logo, and icon.

 **Get API credentials**

-Next, go to Developers API keys section from the sidebar and get the Publishable key and Secret key.
+Next, go to the Developers API keys section from the sidebar and get the Publishable key and Secret key.

 ![Image](./anne/stripe5.png)

 **Handling Stripe Webhooks**

 One more thing is remaining to finish configuring the Stripe side.
 And that is webhooks.
-By setting webhooks we allowing Stripe to communicate with your platform when any changes happen on Stripe’s site like subscription update, cancel, payment failed, etc. so that your marketplace can take actions to manage the vendor account on your marketplace. zCart has everything configured for you, now you just have to set the URL and the secret key for secure communications.
+By setting webhooks we allow Stripe to communicate with your platform when any changes happen on Stripe’s site like subscription update, cancel, payment failed, etc. so that your marketplace can take actions to manage the vendor account on your marketplace. zCart has everything configured for you, now you just have to set the URL and the secret key for secure communications.

-Go to Developers Webhooks section from the sidebar and click the Add endpoint button.
-On the next window enter https://your_domain/stripe/webhook in the Endpoint URI field and add below events on the Events to send section.
+Go to the Developers Webhooks section from the sidebar and click the Add endpoint button.
+On the next window enter https://your_domain/stripe/webhook in the Endpoint URI field and add the below events on the Events to send section.

 ![Image](./anne/stripe6.png)
 Stripe Webhooks Events

-Events need to enabled
+Events need to be enabled

 - customer.subscription.updated
 - customer.subscription.deleted